Harry-Yates/Harry-Yates/README.md

 Stockholm 7° ☁️ · London 15° ☁️

 # 7°
-☁️ **This afternoon, mostly cloudy with broken cloud formations, feels like 5°.
-Golden hour for ~45 mins.**
+☁️ **This afternoon, mostly cloudy with broken cloud formations.
+Golden hour for ~30 mins.**

 **↑** 8° **↓** 4° · Tomorrow: 🌧️ 9°
 Week: ▅▇█▃▂▁▁ (0° to 10°)